evboggs302/Scavenger-Hunt/README.md

 - `npm run serve` // `nodemon` Launches the server file.
 - `npm test` starts the test suit; runs all test in the `__tests__` directory

-### NGROK
+### NGROK & POSTMAN

-- this tool is used to have your node server exposed to the outside world, and namely for Twilio purposes.
+- Ngrok is a tool used to expose your local node server to the outside world, namely for Twilio webhooks and Postman testing.
 - install ngrok from their website (free version works fine)
 - open a terminal, in the root dir run the below command.